 In Christianity, you were taught the idea that your life purpose was to serve God because “He” is a jealous God.
 God was like a human and not with very good human qualities and characteristics.

 You were also taught that you and God were different.
 This is borne out in the Christian myth of Adam and Eve.
-God Created Adam and Eve from outside of them.
+God Created Adam and Eve outside of “Him.”

 In Ancient Kemet everything that is created was from one source and of the same substance as that source.
 No matter how many different things look they are still that same source in a different form.

 within the Kemetic framework, you and God are of the same substance just a different magnitude.
-You are a drop in the ocean that is God and an ocean is a multitude of drops, is a good analogy of how the Kemetians thought about our connection to God.
+You are a drop in the ocean that is God and an ocean is a multitude of drops.
+This is a good analogy of how the Kemetians thought about our connection to God.

 Because of that mindset, ancient Kemetians never battled with the idea of worshiping and serving God.
 Why?
 Because you are God in human form.
 Everything is a form of God, be it a rock, a tree, or me.